49 Free Asset List Templates (Excel) | Personal, Business

 Financial assets

 Financial assets are primarily investments made by a company in other companies.
 Therefore, their financial value can vary depending on the value of the company invested and the amount of money invested.
-Financial assets are acquired for growth or as a defensive strategy.
+They are acquired for growth or as a defensive strategy.

 • Growth assets – Equity securities, rental property, antiques, appreciation, dividends, corporate bonds, company stocks